Laemmi/laemmi-yourls-validate-keyword/README.md

 ## Description
 Validate keyword before saving.
 Also filter keyword to lowercase.
-You must install "laemmi-yourls-default-tools" fist.
+You must install "laemmi-yourls-default-tools" first.

 ## Installation
 * In /user/plugins, create a new folder named laemmi-yourls-validate-keyword.